Corolla Guide Sections:

 Because Corolla accommodations are both limited and popular, it's important to book your stay well in advance.
 Search local vacation rental companies early to ensure the best selection.
 Traffic on the two-lane NC Highway 12 can be busy on summer weekends, so be prepared for minor delays when traveling, The reward is a vacation stocked with gorgeous beach days and plenty to do off the sand.
 Restaurant reservations are generally not be required, but might be recommended a few days in advance during the summer months.

-With nearby grocery and beach supply stores, it is not necessary to pack a lot of extras, and equipment rental services are available to have your beach necessities waiting for you when you arrive.
+With nearby grocery and beach supply stores, you can pack light, and equipment rental services are available to have your beach necessities waiting for you when you arrive.
 Be sure and ask your rental company about guidelines for special vehicles, such as RVs and campers, as these may not be allowed in your beach community.
 Above all else, for vacationers on a budget, don't forget the off-season - the temperate beaches of North Carolina in the Fall and Spring shoulder seasons offer lots of secluded beaches, plenty of local attractions, and lots of open businesses at a better rate.

 Corolla may have gained national attention as one of America's best secluded beaches with upscale amenities and luxurious accommodations, but thankfully, Corolla still retains its small beach-town charm that attracted Outer Banks visitors in the first place.
 For vacationing families who want plenty of sand to spread out, but would like to still enjoy the amenities of a resort beach community, Corolla is an ideal vacation destination.